kpwhri/konsepy_nlp_template/doco/SOCIAL_SUPPORT_DEMO.md

 * We want to use the corpus file in `sample/corpus.csv`
 * We want to create a new output directory called `out` in the present directory
 * We want to look for two regex groups
+  * The syntax for including these is 'GROUPNAME==regular-expression-pattern'
+    * Quotation marks may be required depending on the symbols used
   * SUPPORT: any mention of 'support'
   * COMPANION: any mention of a friend, family member, etc.